massivemadness/Squircle-CE/MIGRATION-GUIDE.md

 Migration steps:
 1. Setup of the code editor was completely rewritten from scratch:
-   1. The `EditorConfig` class was removed, you have to apply the settings using `PluginSupplier` as shown below:
+   1. The `EditorConfig` class was removed, you have to apply the settings by using `PluginSupplier` as shown below:
       ```kotlin
       // Before
       editor.editorConfig = EditorConfig(